Designing and Implementing a Competency Framework

 - What should be delivered and How Well or to what degree of competence

 - Clear competency statements will help to clarify precisely what needs to be learned or further developed.
-Therefore training needs become far more specific
+Writing a competency specification for a training programme

 Collecting the Information